What is a listed building?

-- grade I buildings are those of exceptional interest
+- grade I being exceptional

-- grade II* are particularly important buildings of more than special interest
+- grade II* being particularly important

-- grade II are of special interest, warranting every effort to preserve them.
+- grade II being of special interest